abhi9716/Article_Generation/README.md

 ## Article_Generation

-* Developed the sequence model pipeline that involves character-level LSTM for text generation.
+*  Sequence model pipeline that involves character-level LSTM for text generation from user-input keywords.